m0ngr31/kanzi/README.md

 ## Upgrade to v2.5

-For those of you doing an upgrade to the new version, please run the Slot generator again.
-There is a little bit of change to how it works.
-Users on Heroku should just be able to do a `git pull` and `git push heroku master` to upgrade.
-Just make sure you update the skill information as well.
+For those of you doing an upgrade to the new version, please run the Slot generator again and repopulate all of your slots with the output.
+If you don't do this, the skill might seem to successfully build and save, but those with large libraries may encounter issues at runtime.

+Besides the above, users on Heroku should just be able to do a `git pull` and `git push heroku master` to upgrade.

 For Lambda users, the setup is completely different now, so please check the new documentaion.

+When upgrading the code in general, remember to always update the Intents and Utterances in the skill.
+If new slots were added, you will need to add those as well.

 ## About